 - 1. Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - 2.
-Member is responding positively to therapy as evidenced by a decrease in CDAI score since baseline (see Appendix H); - 3.
+Member is responding positively to therapy as evidenced by one of the following (a or b): - a.
+A decrease in CDAI (see Appendix H) or RAPID3 (see Appendix I) score from baseline; - b.
+Medical justification stating inability to conduct CDAI re-assessment, and submission of RAPID3 score associated with disease severity that is similar to initial CDAI assessment or improved; - 3.
 If request is for a dose increase, new dose does not exceed one of the following (a or b):\ - a.
 40 mg every other week; - b.
 40 mg every week and both of the following (i and ii): - i.
 Documentation supports inadequate response to $a \ge 3$ month trial of 40 mg every other week or member is not a candidate for concurrent methotrexate and Humira due to contraindications or intolerance; - ii.
-Failure of ALL of the following, each used for ≥ 3 consecutive months, unless contraindicated or clinically significant adverse effects are experienced: Enbrel®, Kevzara®, Xeljanz®/Xeljanz XR®.
+Failure of ALL of the following, each used for $\geq 3$ consecutive months, unless contraindicated or clinically significant adverse effects are experienced (a and b): - a) Actemra®, Enbrel®, Kevzara®; - b) If member has not responded or is intolerant to one or more TNF blockers, Xeljanz®/Xeljanz XR®, unless member has cardiovascular risk and benefits do not outweigh the risk of treatment.